-- 5.79 Although the nominated site is not situated in an area that the Environment Agency considers to be at risk from fluvial flooding, climate change driven rises in sea-level rise may increase flood risk over the coming decades.
+- 5.78 Although the nominated site is not situated in an area that the Environment Agency considers to be at risk from fluvial flooding, climate change driven rises in sea-level rise may increase flood risk over the coming decades.
 Continued management of, and possible upgrades to, the existing defences may be required to mitigate this increase in flood risk.
 These defences have the potential to modify existing coastal hydrodynamics and associated movement of sediment, which may have secondary effects on coastal ecosystem structure and functioning.
-However, the use of an appropriate design and a full understanding of the hydrodynamics and sediment transport within the coastal waters could minimise the potential effects.
-The decision on the need for and scope of modelling can be informed by the results and recommendations of the SFRA and ongoing work to finalise the SMP. - 5.80 Further mitigation of flood risk could be provided by local land raising of the nominated site. - 5.81 To fully assess the risk of flooding on the nominated site, it is recommended that the nominator ensures that a detailed site-specific flood risk assessment is undertaken at the planning stage. - 5.82 The revised Wales Shoreline Management Plan will provide assessments of existing defences and the residual life of assessment along the shoreline in the event of no active intervention and with continued present management and also an assessment of shoreline stability taking into account projections derived from the UK Climate Impacts Programme (UKCIP).
+However, the use of an appropriate design and a full understanding of the hydrodynamics and sediment transport within the coastal waters could minimise the potential effects. - 5.79 Further mitigation of flood risk could be provided by local land raising of the nominated site. - 5.80 To fully assess the risk of flooding on the nominated site, it is recommended that the nominator ensures that a detailed site-specific flood risk assessment is undertaken at the planning stage. - 5.81 The revised Wales Shoreline Management Plan will provide assessments of existing defences and the residual life of assessment along the shoreline in the event of no active intervention and with continued present management and also an assessment of shoreline stability taking into account projections derived from the UK Climate Impacts Programme (UKCIP).
 It will be advisable when the report becomes available to reassess the stability of the present coastline at Wylfa in order to reassess whether there is a need for coastal protection measures against coastal erosion.
-At this point, there is no need for coastal protection measures fronting the nominated site as it is considered that the hard cliff geology will afford adequate protection even under elevated sea level conditions.

-5.83 Strategic Effects on Flood Risk: The AoS has identified small potential, adverse effects relating to flood risk due to rising sea levels, especially during the later stages of operation and decommissioning.
+At this point, there is no need for coastal protection measures fronting the nominated site as it is considered that the hard cliff geology will afford adequate protection even under elevated sea level conditions. - 5.82 Strategic Effects on Flood Risk: The AoS has identified small potential, adverse effects relating to flood risk due to rising sea levels, especially during the later stages of operation and decommissioning.
 This is considered a wider national issue, because of the potential impact on national energy supply and infrastructure.
 However, it is considered that the hard cliff geology and elevated nature of the nominated site will afford adequate protection and that there is no need for coastal protection measures.